“Elements of Shamanism”

 The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.
 Marcel Proust

-These days shamanism is a term that covers many loads.
-It is an ancient path that has its roots all over the world.
-When we go back in time far enough we find shamanism on every continent.
+Shamanism is an ancient path that has its roots all over the world.
+When we go back through time, we easily find shamanic practices on every continent.
 It is the path that, in essence, goes back to the ancestors of every nation.
-But shamanism is still alive and always will be.
-Because it occurs in the inner reality and experience of the soul, to which everything is inextricably linked.
+Although many nature-based traditions have suffered severely under imperialism and the rise of the technological world, the practice of shamanism has remained alive.

+The word ‘shaman’ comes from the Tungus tribe in Siberia and can be translated as ‘one who knows’.
 Originally the term shamanism was used in anthropology to denote specific techniques from Siberia.
 Today, however, the term includes much more than that.
-Whether we are talking about the Tungus from Siberia, the Aboriginals from Australia, the Shuar from the Amazon, the Lakota from North America, the !Kung from Africa, the ancient Celtic movements from our regions, or contemporary shamanism, we can always recognize the core of shamanism, deeply interwoven with the life and consciousness of the original peoples.
+Whether we are talking about the Tungus from Siberia, the Aboriginals from Australia, the Shuar from the Amazon, the Lakota from North America, the !Kung from Africa, the ancient Celtic movements from our regions, or contemporary shamanism, we can always recognize the core of shamanism, deeply interwoven with the life and consciousness of it’s people.

 Although the form varies from culture to culture, there are some basic principles in shamanism that can be found everywhere:

-Everything is permeated with essence, with soul power and therefore consciousness.
-The shaman makes no distinction, there are no things that are ‘less’ or ‘more’.
-Everything is animated and everything is holy.
 This realization leads to the awareness that everything is connected and influences each other.
 Nothing stands on its own.
+We are deeply interconnected through what is called ‘the Web of life’.
 That is why in many of the original cultures the circle is such an important element.
 As many shamans say: “Everything wants to be a circle.”
 We want to feel complete.
 We want to let go of the illusion of separation and return home to the circle in which everyone is equal and everything is connected.

-This vision in which everything is animated is called ‘animism’ and is the core of shamanism worldwide.
+This vision in which everything is filled with soul, is called ‘animism’ and is the core of shamanism worldwide.
 This also means that everything is permeated with consciousness and that everything can be communicated with.
 And this is one of the foundations within the shamanic work: the communication of consciousness, from soul to soul.

-The shaman is the traveler between the worlds.
+The shaman is the journeyer between the worlds.

 The shaman has always been the one who maintains conscious contact with the spiritual world.
-He or she is the ‘traveler between the worlds’.
+He or she is the ‘journeyer between the worlds’.
 He journeys between the worlds to get information or power that he puts at the service of the community and the greater whole.
-These techniques form the foundation in the traditional forms of healing, divination, and problem-solving.
+These techniques are the foundation of the traditional practices of healing, divination, and problem-solving.
 In the reality of the shaman, ‘soul’ is the building block.
 He or she sees everything as his/her brothers and sisters, as part of the circle.

 Working with consciousness teaches him that there are infinite powers in the universe.
-The shaman develops relationships with these forces, who thus become ‘spirit friends’.
-These friends are allies who support him or her in his life and work.
+The shaman develops deep relationships with these forces, which will become ‘spirit helpers’ over time.
+These helpers are allies who support him or her in his life and work.
 They help him to see and understand what to do to nurture harmony and let go of separation.

 The role of ecstasy.

 The shaman or practitioner of shamanism works through trance.
-He or she is trained to bring his mind to other wavelengths so that he can enter other realities with his consciousness.
-One of the best-known ways to do this is to use the drum.
+He or she is trained to bring the mind to other wavelengths so that he can enter other realities with his consciousness.
+One of the best-known ways to do this is by use the ‘shaman’s drum’.
 The fast, monotonous rhythm of the drum allows the shaman to open the gates of his mind.

-That is why many cultures speak of ‘the Great Mystery’.
-The universe is a masterpiece that continues to unfold endlessly.
+That is why many cultures speak of ‘the Great Mystery’: the universe is a masterpiece that continues to unfold endlessly.
 Living in this realization opens doors of wonder.
-The shamanic practitioner, therefore, grows in surrender and is willing to surrender to the stream.
-He or she focuses on the wonderful path that life is and the vigor that is permeated by everything in the universe.
+The shamanic practitioner, therefore, grows in surrender and is willing to surrender to the river of life.
+He or she focuses on the wonderful path that life is and the power that permeates everything in the universe.

-In my vision inspiration plays a major role.
+In my personal shamanic practice, inspiration plays a major role.
 Inspiration comes when we allow the flow of infinite possibilities.
 Inspiration is available everywhere.
 It is that flow of endless possibilities that invites us to become bigger, more radiant, happier, simpler, healthier, and more loving.